'McNeff's novel is so different from anything else you'd normally find on a bookshelf that it should perhaps be a compulsory purchase.'

 On This Page

-The Sybarite Chronicles - an account of the, at times, bizarre history of the story and the book
+Aleister Crowley MI5 - an account of the, at times, bizarre history of the short story and the novel

 What if the Beast returned and you were not sure if he were the best or worst thing that had ever happened to you?

 It is June 11, 1936.
 A sinister encounter with Aleister Crowley launches Dylan Thomas on an adventure whose first stop is the opening of the Surrealist Exhibition.
 With the Welsh poet is his mentor Victor Neuburg, the Great Beast's lapsed apprentice.
 In the bohemian fleshpots of Fitzrovia and Soho they connect with Nina Hamnett, Augustus John, Wyndham Lewis, Tom Driberg, King Edward VIII and Wallis Simpson, as well as Crowley himself.
 Once more in the shadow of the Beast, Neuburg confronts the terrifying magick of his youth and then something far more sinister - a Crowley-orchestrated MI5 plot to avert the abdication.
 Sybarite among the Shadows is an exhilarating work of fiction with highly-researched fact at its core.

 'Plot by Buchan; characters by Beardsley; setting Art Deco - difficult to better that.'

 'Full of fascinating nuggets...
 Neuburg's crisis of identity with AC is very well observed.'